Wii: 2004–2005: Announcements

-Prior to E3 2004, Iwata had referred to Nintendo's upcoming console offering as the GameCube Next (GCNext or GCN).
-Iwata first unveiled some details of Nintendo's new home console at E3 2004 under the codename "Revolution", as Iwata believed the console would revolutionize the gaming industry.
+At E3 2004, Iwata first unveiled some details of the project under its new codename, "Revolution," a reflection of his belief the console would revolutionize the gaming industry.
 BBC News' technology editor Alfred Hermida wrote that Nintendo's struggle to match Sony and Microsoft in the home console market made success crucial.

-The console, still named "Revolution", was formally presented to the public at E3 2005.
-The motion controller interface had not yet been completed and was omitted from the unveiling.
+The console, still named "Revolution", was formally presented to the public at E3 in May 2005.
+At this time, the console's motion controller was not yet finalized and was omitted from the unveiling.
 Iwata held the console above him with one hand to emphasize its size relative to its rivals.
-A smaller device meant it would draw on less power as to not overheat, and thus appealed to parents who were willing to have an attractive, small, power-efficient device in the living room.
-Iwata reportedly used a stack of three DVD cases as a size guide.
-The prototype held by Iwata was black, but at release the following year, the console was only available in white.
-In their book on the console, two Loyola University Chicago professors suggested that Nintendo was inviting comparisons with Apple's first iPod line.
+The reduced form factor meant lower power consumption and less heat output, and was also designed to appeal to parents, who were thought to be more likely to allow the device into the living room if it was small and attractive.
+The console's minimalist aesthetic invited comparisons to Apple's original iPod.
+Iwata reportedly used a stack of three DVD cases as a reference for the final size.
+The prototype shown was black, though the final retail version, released the following year, was only available in white.

-Iwata later unveiled and demonstrated their current prototype of the Revolution controller at the Tokyo Game Show in September 2005.
-At this stage, the controller unit resembled the final Wii Remote device along with the separate Nunchuk attachment.
-Iwata demonstrated its motion sensing gameplay capabilities, and incorporated commentary from developers, such as Hideo Kojima and Yuji Horii, who had tested the controller and believed people would be drawn in by it.
+In September 2005, Iwata demonstrated a prototype of the controller at the Tokyo Game Show.
+By this stage, the hardware closely resembled the final Wii Remote and Nunchuk.
+During the presentation, Iwata demonstrated the controller's motion-sensing capabilities, supported a video with commentary from developers such as Hideo Kojima and Yuji Horii, who had tested the controller and believed people would be drawn in by it.